Sorry, you need to enable JavaScript to visit this website.

 NCCN makes no warranties of any kind whatsoever regarding their content, use, or application and disclaims any responsibility for their application or use in any way.

-PEMAZYRE demonstrated a 36% ORR4
+PEMAZYRE demonstrated a 36% ORR (primary endpoint)||

-Note: Data are from IRC per RECIST v1.1, and CR and PR are confirmed.
+|| All evaluable patients (n=107).
+Note: Data are from IRC per RECIST v1.1, and CR and PR are confirmed.1

-Image showing chart – 9.1 Months, Median DoR (95% CI, 6.0, 14.5) – 63% (n=24) of responders had a DoR ≥6 months and 18% (n=7) of responders had a DoR ≥12 months
+Chart showing the median DoR with PEMAZYRE was 9.1 months (95% CI, 6.0 to 14.5).
+63% (n=24) of responders had a DoR ≥6 months and 18% (n=7) of responders had a DoR ≥12 months

-FIGHT-202: Additional Endpoints
+FIGHT-202: Additional endpoints

 • Due to the potential variability in the natural history of the disease, a single-arm study may not adequately characterize these time-to-event endpoints